-The 2016 Biblical Studies collection will consist of around 70 titles from Bloomsbury's prestigious T&T Clark imprint.
+The 2016 Biblical Studies collection consists of 74 titles from Bloomsbury's prestigious T&T Clark imprint.
 The titles include the latest volumes in the long-running series The Library of Hebrew/Old Testament Studies and T&T Clark International Tehological Commentary.

 T&T Clark has been publishing cutting-edge books in biblical studies since 1821 and this imprint is at the heart of the Bloomsbury Biblical Studies program.
 The Biblical Studies 2018 collection will feature around 37 titles from Bloomsbury’s T&T Clark imprint, including new titles from the Library of New Testament Studies and Bloomsbury Companions series.